Mpilo-K/mpilo_website/content/about/main/index.md

 number_categories: 0 # set to zero to exclude
 show_intro: true
 intro: |

-  I am currently a PhD candidate at __[Stellenbosch University](https://www.sun.ac.za/english)__.
-My research project is broadly called __[The EucXylo Phenomenological Trial](https://blogs.sun.ac.za/eucxylo/2020/10/12/the-beginning-of-our-phenomenological-trial/)__, where I am studying all the ecophysiological processes and environmental conditions that influence the formation of wood in forest trees.
+ I am a Data Scientist with a strong background in Python, R, and SQL, specializing in location intelligence and GIS.
+I have extensive experience applying machine learning, generative AI, and advanced statistics to deliver actionable insights across diverse industries.
+My expertise includes collaborating with cross-functional teams and effectively communicating complex data findings to varied audiences.

-  I am also a **[Data Scientist](https://hbr.org/2012/10/data-scientist-the-sexiest-job-of-the-21st-century)** at **[Bantubyte](https://bantubyte.com/)**.
-I get to work with skillful data scientists, data engineers, advanced analysts , machine learning engineers and software developers to provide custom tailored solutions to various organisations.
+  As a versatile data scientist, data engineer, and advanced analyst, I provide bespoke, custom-tailored solutions to meet the unique needs of various sectors.
+Currently, I am nearing the completion of my PhD at Stellenbosch University, where my research focuses on The EucXylo Phenomenological Trial.
+This project explores the ecophysiological processes and environmental conditions that influence wood formation in forest trees.

-  In my 'free time' I enjoy cycling, climbing rocks and mountains, physical and mental exercises, and learning new languages (currently German and Afrikaans).
+  In my free time, I enjoy cycling, rock and mountain climbing, engaging in physical and mental exercises, and learning new languages, with a current focus on German and Afrikaans.

   Feel free to **[contact me](https://mpilokhumalo.com/contact/)**.